-I have represented clients in numerous significant matters.
+As a Dallas Business Litigation Lawyer with over 30 years of experience, I have represented clients in numerous significant matters.
 The following are some examples of my recent successes:

 - Federal Bankruptcy Trial: Successfully defended a former president of an oil and gas company in an adversarial proceeding.
 Sixteen (16) plaintiffs litigated a four count complaint alleging that the defendant squandered at least $18,642.00 of the plaintiffs` investments.
 Furthermore, since the defendant invoked his 5th Amendment Right to remain silent at the trial, the plaintiffs` counsel requested that the Court take an adverse inference against the defendant and rule in favor of the plaintiffs.
 The Federal Judge ruled in favor of the defendant on all four counts and determined that the request for an adverse inference should fail.
 Noteworthy is the fact that at trial the plaintiffs were represented by three attorneys from one of the largest law firms in Texas.

 - Successfully represented a director and officers of a California corporation by applying a rare and complex Constitutional argument, challenging the Texas court`s invoking jurisdiction over these individuals

 - Successful representation of a company and one of its main employees against claims asserted by a subsidiary of Clear Channel Communications, Inc., which subsidiary is the world`s leading provider of broadcast software, used by more than 7,000 radio stations, TV music channels, cable companies, satellite radio networks, and Internet stations worldwide.
 The subsidiary of this mega-corporation engaged prominent New York and Texas law firms.

 - Successfully represented plaintiffs in a securities fraud case against individuals and several of their joint venture projects.